Empty park and ride dubbed useless $8M 'cement playground' | CBC News

 Concerns about racing, clearing forest

-Batista, president of the Chapel Hill South Community Association, said the lot was mainly used as an "$8 million cement playground" during the pandemic.
+Batista, president of the Chapel Hill South Community Association, said the lot has been mainly used as an "$8 million cement playground" during in the pandemic.

 "We've come here with our Rollerblades to play hockey," she said.